 Mercury at Abbey Field

 Mercury at Abbey Field is a pop-up performance venue in the heart of Colchester that will house a range of performances whilst redevelopment work continues on the main building.
-This stunning fully heated, undercover, temporary theatre will open in Autumn 2019 - we hope to let you know more about our exciting programme very soon!
+This stunning fully heated, undercover, temporary theatre will open in Autumn 2019 - offering a varied programme of top-notch comedians, toe-tapping music, misbehaving puppets and culminating in our sparkling annual pantomime!

 What & Where is it?